aleslukek/UGS-Wifi-Pendant/README.md

 # UGS-Wifi-Pendant
-This is an addon for an [Universal Gcode Sender] (https://github.com/winder/Universal-G-Code-Sender).
+This is an addon for an [Universal Gcode Sender](https://github.com/winder/Universal-G-Code-Sender).
 It enables a bit more complicated control of your CNC as well as LCD output of useful info.

 ## What it does?